kaliop-uk/websummercamp2016/docs/Readme_Docker.md

     https://github.com/docker/docker/issues/18180#issuecomment-179002757.
     If you are running in virtualbox, setting your vcpu count to 2 might fix the problem...

-7. Clone the Application Source Repository

-    It should be cloned into </path/to/your/project/folder>/site

-        git clone ssh://git@stash.kaliop.net:7999/ku/kaliop-uk-website-2016.git /path/to/your/project/folder/site

-8. Set up the Application
+7. Set up the Application

     Follow the instructions in the Readme file of the application (*nb:* you will most likely have to start the containers for that, please read below for instructions)